mpsonntag/snippets/notes/201810_RTG_Workshop_talk.md

     The awareness arrived in the scientific community that many many studies cannot be reproduced
     - missing raw data (from not public to lost)
-    - missing information to interpret the raw or processed data or the analysis steps involved
+    - missing information to interpret the raw/processed data or the analysis steps involved
     - different results when employing the analysis pipelines from raw data to final figures

 -------------------

-    We know we should do sthg about it, lets make it less visceral!
+    We know we should do sthg about it, but lets make it less abstract and a bit more concrete!

-    Make it a bit less abstract what we actually need to do:

-    data, data about experiments (metadata), analysis scripts and pipelines should be
+    Data, data about experiments (metadata), analysis scripts and pipelines should be
-    - easy to find or easy to search and understand
+    - easy to find or easy to search and interpret
     - accessible and available
     - repeatable, replicable, reproducible
     - reusable

+    Put like this, this is already a lot of work and knowledge to do properly!

 -------------------

-    There already are a couple of initiatives dealing with this problem read up here, e.g.
+    There are a couple of initiatives that have invested more time and effort in thinking about these issues.
+For their conclusions and proposals read up here, e.g.

         FAIR
         The FAIR Guiding Principles for scientific data management and stewardship